richardwilkes/gcs/README.md

    % ant clone-deps
    ```

-5. Build and bundle the code for your platform (**NOTE**: the master
+5. Build and bundle the code for your platform:
-   branch is being updated to use the jpackage utility from JDK 14.
-   Currently, I've only gotten that to bundle reliably on macOS):

    ```
    % cd gcs
    % ant bundle
    ```

-   If you can't bundle due to the changes being made right now, you can
+   Linux is not currently bundling correctly.
+If you're on that platform,
-   either roll your repos back to a known working version or forego the
+   you can either roll your repos back to a known working version or forego
-   bundling and do this instead:
+   the bundling and do this instead:

    ```
    % cd gcs
    % ant deps build
    ```

    ... and then this to run it:

    ```